caleb-james-smith/StauLongExercise/README.md

 ## Introduction

-The goal of this exercise is to search for stau pair production in 2022 data.
+The goal of this long exercise is to search for stau pair production in 2022 data.
 The final state consists of 2 nonresonant taus and MET from the LSP.
 The analysis has not been done with Run-3 data yet, you are the first ones to do it!
 We will analyze the final state with a muon (coming from a leptonic tau decay) and a hadronic tau.

 Question: What is the branching fraction for the mu+tauh final state?